If you’re considering getting into the field, you’ll want to hear what Martin Skarra has to say about how to start a window cleaning business.

 Window cleaning businesses typically have three types of window washing clients they accept:

-- Residential clients: This target market consists of homeowners in zip codes with high median wages.
+- Residential clients: Residential window cleaning services focus on a target market, typically homeowners in zip codes with high median wages.

-- Commercial clients: A commercial window cleaning service focuses on cleaning windows for buildings like offices, shopping malls, hotels, and apartment complexes (outside only).
+- Commercial clients: Small business owners and building owners often look to commercial window cleaning services.
+You may focus on buildings like offices, shopping malls, hotels, and apartment complexes.

 - High-rise clients: A high-rise window cleaning company operates on skyscrapers and has more safety and insurance requirements than other types of window washers.